top of page

 In a Market-Rate Co-op (MRC) you can buy or sell a membership share at whatever price the market will bear.
 Purchase prices and equity accumulation are very similar to condominium or single-family ownership.

-In a Limited-Equity Co-op (LEC) the proceeds members can get from selling their shares is limited by the pre-determined formula stated in the bylaws.
-This keeps the cost of shares low and preserves affordability for future members.
+In a Limited-Equity Co-op (LEC) the proceeds members can get from selling their shares is limited by a maximum resale formula stated in the bylaws.
+This keeps the cost of shares accessible and preserves affordability for future members.

 bottom of page